MartinaKostic/pokemon-explorer-app/README.md

 ### Alternative Approach (Not Implemented)

-There's actually one case where you could use a single API endpoint for some sorting:

-- **For name or generation sorting only**: You could use `GET /pokemon?offset=0&limit=1500` to get all Pokemon names and IDs in order, then apply generation filtering by ID ranges
-- **Fake pagination**: Since you have all the data, you could simulate pagination client-side
-- **Problem**: This only works for name/generation sorting.
-The moment you want to sort by stats (attack, defense, etc.), you're back to fetching individual Pokemon details for each one

-I decided against this approach because:

-- It only solves a subset of the sorting problem
-- You still need the complex multi-API system for stats-based sorting
+I could have used `GET /pokemon?offset=0&limit=1500` for name/generation sorting only, but this only works for a subset of sorting options - stats-based sorting still requires individual Pokemon details, so I needed the multi-API system anyway.

-### Our Solution Strategy
+### Solution Strategy

 I built a multi-step optimization system to make this work efficiently: